k3lux/k3lux/README.md

 ### Hi there im Saqib Chowdhury!
-A proffesional python developer based in the United Kingdom! 👋
+A professional python developer based in the United Kingdom! 👋

 - 🔭 I’m currently working on CentroNodes Hosting!